ITfoxtec/FoxIDs/docs/claim-transform-task.md

 }
 ```

 If other errors occur, the API should return HTTP code 500 or another appropriate error code.
-It is recommended to add a technical error message in `ErrorMessage`.
-The error message can then later be found in the FoxIDs logs.
+It is recommended to add a technical error message `ErrorMessage` for diagnostics (it is only logged; never shown to the end user).

 > Error messages returned from the API in `ErrorMessage` is NOT displayed for the user only logged.